-Directors who underperform or contribute to material environmental, social or governance failures should be asked to resign promptly.
+Directors who underperform or who are accountable for material governance failures should be asked to resign promptly.
 Triggers, such as age or term limits, or poor meeting attendance, while potentially useful, are not sufficient to ensure the effectiveness of the board.

 Guideline: Support the implementation of processes for evaluating and improving the effectiveness of the board as a whole, its committees and each director individually.
-Vote against the re-election of a director who underperforms or contributes to a material environmental, social or governance failure.
-Consider voting against the re-election of the nominating committee chair for permitting a director who underperforms or contributes to a material environmental, social or governance failure.
+Consider voting against the re-election of a director who underperforms or is accountable for a material governance failure.
+Consider voting against the re-election of the nominating committee chair for permitting a director who underperforms or is accountable for a material governance failure to remain on the board.

-6. BOARD RENEWAL
+BOARD RENEWAL